Qarib Qarib Singlle: Plot

-In the morning she is belting out Yogi's song from the previous evening, in her room.
-Yogi tries to give tune to the song and leans on the door gives away as he inadvertently staggers into her room.
-Jaya screams at him to get out as he has seen her naked.

 After the awkward encounter they board the Fairy Queen train and head to Jaipur.
-Yogi, the food connoisseur in search of pakoras, misses the train, again scaring Jaya.
-Her laptop bag is left with Yogi who boards another train by mistake.
-He opens the video calling page on her buzzing laptop.
-Jaya's brother Ashish finds him staring at the screen and calls him a "laptop thief."
-A flustered Yogi shuts the screen.
-Here Jaya is furious with Yogi who constantly keeps calling her.
-She doesn't answer his calls.
-Jaya checks into the resort and enjoys her evening on a Safari with a foreign tourist.
-Yogi having turned mountains to reach the resort feels jealous on finding Jaya with the said tourist.
+Yogi, in search of pakoras, misses the train, again scaring Jaya.
 Initially Jaya decides to abort her trip due to Yogi's whimsical ways.
-But he explains to her that their way of looking at and leading life is different is all.
+But he explains to her that their ways of looking at and leading life are simply different, but that's all.
 Jaya relents and on their way to meet Anjali, Yogi's second girlfriend, buys "sleeping pills" from a medical store.
 She gobbles down 3–4 pills to shut the inquisitive Yogi.
 She soon goes under influence of the sedatives and begins to act funny.

-Anjali having changed her traditional avatar has emerged as a glamorous woman.
+Yogi's ex-girlfriend Anjali meets them.
 It is revealed that she abandoned her anniversary party to make it to the meeting.
-Jaya again having introduced herself as Yogi's aunt's daughter, compliments Anjali and continues to act out under influence of the pills.
-Yogi walks Anjali back to her home, where a star gazing party is underway.
-She hugs and gives him a peck.
-An inebriated Jaya sees this and rants at Yogi calling him a cheat, hints of her developing feelings for him starting to show.
+Yogi walks Anjali back to her home, she hugs and gives him a peck.
+An inebriated Jaya sees this and rants at Yogi, calling him a cheat, hints of her developing feelings for him starting to show.
 Finally exhausted, she crashes on him and falls asleep under the starry sky.

-Next morning a surprised Jaya finds herself in Yogi's room.
-A tender moment is disturbed when Anjali calls Yogi multiple times.
-Jaya listening to her flirtatious talk gets upset and leaves the room.
-Anjali reminds Yogi how she herself was introduced as his cousin when they were together in the past.
-She tells Yogi that Jaya is a keeper.